Skip to content

 ON_AUTH_SUCCESS

-Called after the user successfully authenticates and receives access tokens.
+Called after the user successfully authenticates and receives a session token.

 Payload: